CLI Reference

 Build or refresh ktx context, or capture text into ktx memory.

 ktx ingest builds or refreshes ktx context from configured connections, and can also capture free-form text into ktx memory.
-Database connections build schema context.
-Context-source connections ingest metadata from tools such as dbt, Looker, Metabase, MetricFlow, LookML, and Notion.
+Database connections build enriched context — schema plus AI-generated descriptions, embeddings, and relationship evidence — and require a configured model and embeddings.
+Context-source connections ingest metadata from tools such as dbt, Looker, Metabase, MetricFlow, LookML, Notion, and Sigma.
 Pass --text or --file to capture inline text or text files into memory instead.

 Command signature